dasch-swiss/daschland-scripts/README.md

 ## Create the Import XML File

-The XML file used for the xmlupload can be generated through `just daschland-xmllib` or run the python file `src/xmllib/main.py` directly.
+The XML file used for the xmlupload can be generated with `just daschland-xmllib` or run the python file `src/xmllib/main.py` directly.

 Some log statements and infos will be printed to the console.